 Samuel D. Rocha was born in Brownsville, Texas in 1982.
 He grew up in a lay Catholic missionary family, moving across the US states of Texas, Utah, Ohio and also living in Reynosa, Mexico.
 He began playing guitar at the age of five and played at home, church, and prayer meetings.

 Rocha attended Franciscan University of Steubenville as an undergraduate, completing a B.A. in philosophy and Spanish literature as a Gates Millennium Scholar in 2005.
-He recorded his first demo during his undergraduate studies and played in music ministry and dive bars.
+He recorded his first demo during his undergraduate studies and played in music ministry and at dive bars.

 After graduation and marriage, Rocha worked for one year at Transfiguration Catholic School as a Spanish teacher and explored corporate positions at Target and Medtronic for another year while completing an M.A. in Educational Leadership at the University of St. Thomas as a Gates Fellow in 2007.
 He opened for Floetry (the opener for The Roots), was the bandleader of Chema, and began working as a regular sideman for local bands during this time.

 From 2007 to 2010, Rocha completed an M.A. and Ph.D. in philosophy of education at Ohio State University as a Gates Fellow.
 His dissertation, “Education, Study, and the Person,” received the Loadman Dissertation Award.
 During his studies at Ohio State, Rocha was a regular performing artist at Vonn Jazz Lounge, guitarist for Gruvment and the Worship Center of Central Ohio, and worship leader at Peace Lutheran Church.
 He also co-led Matias-Rocha y Nueva Trova with Rolando Matias, sharing the stage or billing with Othello Molineaux (Jaco Pastorius), David Hampton (Rick James), Eddie Bayard (Pharez Whitted), Joe Lovano, Eddy Martinez (Ray Barreto and Tito Puente), and others.